MarsBased/handbook/guides/development/angular-guidelines.md

 # MarsBased Angular Style Guide

-We follow the official and opionated [Angular coding style guide](https://angular.io/guide/styleguide) as the primary source of best practices and conventions.
+We follow the official and opinionated [Angular coding style guide](https://angular.io/guide/styleguide) as the primary source of best practices and conventions.

 <!-- vscode-markdown-toc -->
 * 1. [Do's and Don'ts](#DosandDonts)